Hulu & YouTube TV vs. Sinclair: Is Vidgo For You? - The TV Answer Man!

 Are there alternatives?
 We’ve written here before about AT&T TV which carries nearly every available regional sports channel, including the Sinclair channels.
 However, the cost of AT&T TV’s plan which includes the RSNs is $84.99 a month, which is comparable to what you would pay for a cable or satellite service.
 Why cut the cord when you’ll pay roughly the same monthly bill?

-Click Amazon: See Today’s Discounts!
+Click Amazon: See Today’s One-Day-Only Discounts!

 But what about Vidgo, you ask?
 The live streaming service is generating considerable attention now with a promotional offer of $10 a month for the first two months.
 The price rises to $55 a month after the first two months, but you can cancel at any time.